sourcegraph/about/handbook/product/roles/interviews/product_designer/pd_design_exercise.md

 ### Purpose/goal

-Shoot for flow and continuity of the candidate explaining the phases and tools they are using.
-We won't expect to have a production ready solution by the end of this or expect this to be the perfect solution.
-What you're evaluating is not the outcome, but the process.
-Do not constrain where the process goes, go with the flow.
-Don't be prescriptive, let the designer walk you through the process.
-Never say no to the candidate, use "yes and" to direct.

-Can the candidate:
+Our goal with this segment of the interview is to approach a problem as if it were a new initiative which requires design, product management and engineering collaboration.
+Our PM will present the business requirements and overall objective.
+Our engineer will act as both an engineer on the project and will also serve as a user who can be interviewed on the subject matter.
+We will look to the designer to guide the session from a research and product design perspective.
+During the session, we would like the designer to:

+    * Understand the business requirements
+    * Explore the scope of the project
+    * Determine a project plan for the design aspects of the project
+    * Explore solutions for selecting repositories in a fidelity and design tool of the candidate’s choice.

+#### Please note:

+The chosen problem has been implemented, so interviewers will need to role-play their involvement slightly, but our goal is to make the exercise as close to a collaborative working session as possible.
+This does not mean our solution is the right or best solution, and we are not evaluating the outcomes of this session against what we’ve done in the past.

+We are not providing the interview ahead of time to ensure all candidates have equal time to devote to the problem, regardless of external commitments.
+This means the session will be contrary to our typically async method of working, but we feel it is more important to respect the candidate’s time than to replicate our process exactly.

+#### We will evaluate the following:

-- Lead the room, keep the group focused, and facilitate the exercise.
+* Can the candidate lead the room, keep the group focused, and facilitate the exercise.
-- Handle conflict and remain positive in the face of defeat.
+* How does the candidate handle conflict and deal with adversity?
-- Get buy in and help participants structure their feedback.
+* Does the candidate help participants structure their feedback and generate consensus?
-- Document/summarize the outcomes of the discussion.
+* Do they summarize the outcomes of the discussion?
-- Explain the different methodologies available for each stage of the design process.
+* Do they explain the different methodologies available for each stage of the design process?
-- Demonstrate competency/familiarity with the phase, and depth and variety of tools mentioned in each phase.
+* Have they demonstrate competency/familiarity with the phase and depth and variety of tools mentioned in each phase.

 ### Problem statement and evaulation